 It’s hard to even count how many different shapes and sizes Rosa’s Mud Cake has taken over the past three decades.
 That’s it up there, in a heart shape underneath frosting and an army of m&ms for Phoebe’s Valentine-themed birthday party a few years back.
 It was also the cake I used for Phoebe’s birthday “beach cake” and the dessert I made for my parents anniversary (one round pan, sprinkled with powdered sugar, surrounded by raspberries) and, of course, the cake I ate at my best friend’s birthday parties all through childhood.
 Her mother is the famous Rosa and she cooked the most amazing meals for her family from a collection of recipes she had jammed into in little wooden box on her kitchen counter.
 (How I dream of that box!)
 Even before I had kids, I knew enough to dig around for the mud cake card so I could copy down the instructions and continue her tradition.
 The secret to its moist muddiness is a cup of strong black coffee.
-(Don’t be scared by that, you’ll hardly taste any mocha action.)
-Is there any wonder the recipe has been enshrined on my recipe door?
+If you’re not a mocha person, don’t be scared by that, the flavor is very subtle.

 Rosa’s Mud Cake